 The Book stolen

-Feyre and Amren take the Summer Court's half of the Book of Breathings from the drowned tide-temple; the enchantment senses the deceivers and floods the chamber to drown them.
+Feyre and Amren lift the Summer half of the Book of Breathings from the drowned tide-temple — and the enchantment clocks the deceivers and floods the chamber to drown them.

 04